-- 1. Operate the mower only in daylight or in good artificial light with good visibility of the area being mowed. - 2.
-Sit on the seat when starting the engine and operating the machine.
-Keep feet on the deck footrests at all times when the tractor is moving and/or mower blades are operating. - 3.
-For a beginning operator, learn to steer (maneuver) the tractor with a slow engine speed before attempting any mowing operation.
-Be aware that, with the front mounted mower configuration, the back of the tractor swings to the outside during turns. - 4.
-Remember, for an emergency stop, the forward motion of the tractor can always be stopped by pulling the Forward Speed Control (FSC) into the NEUTRAL-PARK position. - Disengage the blade clutch and put the FSC in the NEUTRAL-PARK position before starting the engine (an ignition interlock switch normally prevents starting of the machine if these controls are in the OPERATING position). - 6.
-Do not run the engine in a confined area without adequate ventilation.
-Exhaust fumes are hazardous and can be deadly. - 7.
-Do not carry passengers maximum seating capacity is one (1) person. - 8.
-Watch for holes, rocks, and roots in the terrain and for other hidden hazards.
-When mowing tall grass, mow higher than desired to expose any hidden obstacles.
-Then, clean the area and mow to the desired height. - Avoid sudden starts or stops.
-Before backing the machine up, look to the rear to be sure no one is behind the machine.
-Watch carefully for traffic when crossing or working near roadways.
+- Operate the mower only in daylight or in good artificial light with good visibility of the area being mowed. - Sit on the seat when starting the engine and operating the machine.
+Keep feet on the deck footrests at all times when the tractor is moving and/or mower blades are operating. - For a beginning operator, learn to steer (maneuver) the tractor with a slow engine speed before attempting any mowing operation.
+Be aware that, with the front mounted mower configuration, the back of the tractor swings to the outside during turns. - Remember, for an emergency stop, the forward motion of the tractor can always be stopped by pulling the Forward Speed Control (FSC) into the NEUTRAL-PARK position. - 5.
+In case either of the transmission drive belts break during operation, and if the machine is on a slope, the machine will freewheel down the slope.
+To maintain control, immediately (1) Release the steering levers and simultaneously (2) Move the FSC to the NEUTRAL-PARK position.
+When the machine is stopped or moving slowly, engage the parking brake.